Repurposing Synthetic Data for Fine-grained Search Agent Supervision: Experiments

 To further validate E-GRPO's mechanism, we analyze the relationship between the entity match rate and the accuracy during training, as illustrated in the right panel of Figure~\ref{fig:training_dynamics}.
 A strong positive correlation is evident: for both GRPO and E-GRPO, the curves of the entity match rate and accuracy rise in tandem.
 This confirms our core hypothesis that \textbf{the entity match rate serves as an effective proxy for final answer accuracy}.
 Crucially, the plot reveals the direct impact of our entity-aware reward: by explicitly incentivizing a higher entity match rate, E-GRPO (orange) consistently outperforms the GRPO baseline (green) on this metric.
 This advantage, in turn, directly translates into superior final answer accuracy (purple vs. blue), validating that \textbf{mastering the sub-goal of entity matching leads to better overall performance}.

 A detailed case study in Appendix~\ref{appendix:case_study} provides a qualitative illustration of these dynamics, concretely demonstrating how E-GRPO’s focus on entity matching leads to a more efficient and accurate reasoning path.
+Through the case study, we also analyze several failure cases of E-GRPO in Appendix~\ref{app:failure}.

 \paragraph{Ablations of Entity Matching Weights.} We conduct an ablation study on the hyperparameter $\alpha$, which balances the outcome-based reward and the entity-matching bonus.
 As shown in Figure~\ref{fig:ablation}, setting $\alpha=0.0$ reduces our method to the GRPO baseline.
 For all four benchmarks, performance consistently improves as $\alpha$ increases from 0.0, peaking at 0.3.
 This clearly demonstrates the benefit of incorporating the entity-aware reward.
 However, a further increase to $\alpha=0.5$ leads to a performance drop on most benchmarks, suggesting that an excessively strong entity-matching bonus can distract the model from the primary goal of generating a correct final answer.
 This highlights the importance of balancing the two reward components, with a moderate $\alpha$ value yielding the optimal policy.
+More analysis of a decaying $\alpha$ value during training is available in Appendix~\ref{app:decay}.